(Disclosure: Some of the links below may be affiliate links)

 I hope this goes to show that this way of counting your savings does not make sense!

 Finally, let’s see how we can increase our own savings rate with some math!

 Our gross income is about 10’400 CHF, and our net income is about 9’400 CHF.
 4% of our gross income goes towards our second pillar, and my employer matches this 4%.
 Generally, we spend around 5000 CHF per month.
 Out of this, about 900 CHF goes to taxes, and 800 CHF goes to our health insurance.

 - Post-Tax Savings Rate with Employee Contribution: 56.6% (4816/8500)

 - Post-Tax Savings Rate with Employee/Employer Contribution: 61.5 (5232 / 8500)

 - Post-Tax Savings Rate with Employee/Employer Contribution Without Health Insurance: 67.9% (5232/7700)

-This does not make sense!
+It does not make sense!

 Also, I am not trying to encourage you to cheat!
 On the contrary!
 I think everybody should use the same formula.
-The net savings rate is the best way to compute this important metric!
+The net savings rate is the best way to compute this critical metric!